Moravská gobelínová manufaktura: Collaboration

-During its initial years, however, the plant confronted difficulties, particularly of economic type.
-The protracted problems with sales of the product led to the request for official funding support, which ultimately resulted in the manufactory's takeover by the Moravian Regional Committee, followed by its transformation into the Jubilee Regional Tapestry and Carpet School, located in Valašské Meziříčí.
+During its initial years, the plant had difficulties, particularly economic ones.
+Problems with sales led to a request for official funding support, which resulted in the manufactory's takeover by the Moravian Regional Committee, followed by its transformation into the Jubilee Regional Tapestry and Carpet School, in Valašské Meziříčí.

 Artistically, the school's initial period is associated with textile designs created by its director Rudolf Schlattauer: his tapestries, screens and furniture upholstery feature Art Nouveau motifs, shapes and ornamentation.
 Of equal importance was the Valašské Meziříčí manufactory's collaboration with Czech painter Hanuš Schwaiger, Schlattauer's fellow student from the Vienna Academy.
-The factory produced tapestries based on Schwaiger's decorative patterns, and their variations were much more in demand in later years.
-The woven wall tapestry as well as the manufactory's second main article, the hand-knotted carpet, were perceived as potential style-forming components in the decoration of interior spaces and as such inspired the manufactory to turn to architects.
+The factory produced tapestries based on Schwaiger's decorative patterns, and their variations were more in demand in later years.
+The woven wall tapestry as well as the manufactory's second main article, the hand-knotted carpet, were seen as potential style-forming components in the decoration of interior spaces and as such inspired the manufactory to turn to working with architects.
 These included Dušan Jurkovič, Jan Kotěra and a large number of their students and followers, many of whom were engaged at the School for Fine Woodworking in Valašské Meziříčí after their Prague studies.
-The fabrics produced under the directorship of Schlattauer's successor Jaro Kučera are characterized, in terms of style, by a decorativism Art Deco idiom and, thematically, by an espousal of figural subjects related to the newly established Czechoslovakia — to those of work and life in the young republic.
+The fabrics produced under the directorship of Schlattauer's successor Jaro Kučera are characterized, in terms of style, by a decorativism Art Deco idiom and, thematically, by use of figural subjects related to the newly-established Czechoslovakia.